 Cass Regional’s COVID-19 Response

-As the coronavirus pandemic continues to unfold, Cass Regional remains diligent in its efforts to protect patients, visitors and staff through the use of universal protective measures that focus on controlled access to the facility, infection prevention, social distancing, and patient cohorting and flow.
+As the coronavirus pandemic continues, Cass Regional remains diligent in its efforts to protect patients, visitors and staff through the use of universal protective measures that focus on controlled access to the facility, infection prevention, visitor restrictions, social distancing.

 All patients and visitors will be encouraged to maintain a distance of six feet from others while in the facility.
 Furniture in common areas such as waiting rooms and the cafeteria has been rearranged to better accommodate social distancing recommendations.

 The organization continues to offer telehealth options for several of its primary care and specialty clinics.
 Patients who are interested in a virtual visit should call the clinic office first.